 This is one of the more controversial aspects of egg donation.
 Yes, egg donors do get paid, and often receive thousands of dollars for their eggs.
 However, an egg donation is exactly that: a donation.
 It is illegal to buy and sell body parts, including eggs, so you need to think of your egg donation as a voluntary gift of life for which you may receive compensation for your time.

 The rules for egg donation and compensation differ in each state.
-I know how I could go about participating in egg donation in Atlanta GA, but it’s likely that your state will have slightly different rules and requirements.
+I know how I could go about participating in egg donation, it’s likely that your state will have slightly different rules and requirements.